Western Iran campaign of 1730: The Battle of Malayer Valley

-The Ottoman force of ~30.000 men arrayed in front of the 25.000 men strong Persian army, which was of a different nature altogether from all the previous foes the Persian army had faced up to this point.
-The Afghan and tribal opponents of Nader had been almost completely devoid of any infantry or artillery units (excluding Murche-Khort), comprised almost exclusively of excellent mounted warriors instead.
+The Ottoman force of ~30.000 men arrayed in front of the 25.000 men strong Iranian army, which was of a different nature altogether from all the previous foes the Iranian army had faced up to this point.
+Nader's Afghan and tribal opponents had been almost completely devoid of any infantry or artillery units (excluding Murche-Khort), comprised almost exclusively of excellent mounted warriors instead.

-Now Nader faced an adversary who in many respects mirrored the Persian army's own composition in structure as well as constituent unit types.
+Now Nader faced an adversary who in many respects mirrored the Iranian army's own composition in structure as well as constituent unit types.
 The Turks had drawn themselves up parallel to a stream flowing through the valley, on the other side of which Nader deployed his men into three separate divisions, placing himself in the centre.
-As the two armies came within musket range of each other, a general fire broke out along the entire length of the line, with the smoke created from the muskets & cannon dancing over the shallow body of water separating the two armies, obscuring the Persians and Ottomans from each other's view.
+As the two armies came within musket range of each other, a general fire broke out along the entire length of the line, with the smoke created from the muskets & cannon dancing over the shallow body of water separating the two armies, obscuring the Iranians and Ottomans from each other's view.
 Nader, under this veil of smoke, started strengthening and preparing his right wing for a bold gamble.